Scientific Name

 How to Grow and Care

-During the growing season, it's good to enrich the soil using a fertilizer rich in potassium and phosphorous but poor in nitrogen.
-It is best to place it in a position where it is exposed to at least a few hours of direct sunlight for balanced development.
-If grown outdoors, water these plants only from time to time, but they should be watered abundantly if grown in a pot or the greenhouse during the summer.
+It's good to enrich the soil during the growing season using a fertilizer rich in potassium and phosphorous but poor in nitrogen.
+It is best to place it in a position exposed to at least a few hours of direct sunlight for balanced development.
+Water these plants only occasionally if grown outdoors, but they should be watered abundantly if grown in a pot or greenhouse during the summer.
 With a high-temperature swing between the day and night hours and pretty frequent rains, the spring weather can favor the development of fungus diseases, which should be treated with a systemic fungicide.
 Repot it every 2 to 3 years.

 See more at How to Grow and Care for Maihuenia.